chen0040/keras-video-object-detector/README.md

 # Usage

-### Detect objects in an image using YOLO algorithm
+### Detect objects in a video file using YOLO algorithm

 The demo code below can be found in [keras_video_object_detector/demo/detect_objects_in_video.py](keras_video_object_detector/demo/detect_objects_in_video.py)